autolab-project/autolab/docs/low_level/create_driver.rst

     .. note::

-        For the particular case of instruments that one usually gets 1 dimensionnal traces from (e.g. oscilloscope, spectrum annalyser, etc.), it is useful to define functions to get and save the data.
-See the folliwing instrument dependant example:
+        For the particular case of instruments that usually returns one dimensionnal traces (e.g. oscilloscope, spectrum annalyser, etc.), it is useful to define functions to get and save the data.
+See the following instrument dependant example:

         .. code-block:: python